coursetable/coursetable/docs/getting-started.md

    bun install
    ```

    This installs dependencies needed by all projects in this monorepo.
-You should not install dependencies in any subdirectory.
+You should not need to install dependencies in any subdirectory.
+(But, new dependencies should generally be installed to subfolders instead of the root, unless it's a linting dependency.)

 1. Initialize Doppler.